TLW's Tennis Historyscope

 On Mar.
 9, 2006 Christophe Fauviau of Mont-de-Marsan in SW France is convicted of drugging his children's tennis opponents, leading to one accidental death.

-In 2006 the Nat.
-Tennis Center in N.Y. is renamed for Billie Jean King.
+On Aug.
+28, 2006 the USTA Nat.
+Tennis Center in Flushing Meadows, Queens, N.Y. is renamed for Billie Jean King.

 On July 7, 2007 black tennis star Venus Williams wins her 4th Wimbleton singles title, coloring up the rarified ranks of Billie Jean King, Martina Navratilova, and Steffi Graf.